-During the programme the need for user centered services and implementing RFID in libraries and continuous professional development of libraries through moocs was highlighted.
+During the programme, the need for user-centred services and implementing RFID in libraries and continuous professional development of libraries through MOOCs was highlighted.
 The sessions were well received and need for more such courses was entrusted.

 The Valedictory Session was presided over by Professor Dilip Kumar from Post-Graduate Government College for Girls.
 Sector 42 ASPD RUSA.
 He enlightened the audience about RUSA and spoke on the positive effects that RUSA is going to have on higher education.